aabroukh/aabroukh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://jacobsschool.ucsd.edu'>Computer Science & Engineering PhD at UC San Diego</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>CSE Building Room 2236</p>
+    <p>3235 Voigt Dr</p>
+    <p>La Jolla, CA 92093</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests lie broadly in reinforcement learning & interpretability.
+Specifically, I'm interested in providing embodied agents with common sense priors to better develop world models.
+For interpretability, I aim to make machine learning systems more interpretable for everyday users to inform better decision making.
+I've also worked on projects related to privacy interdependence & community based content moderation.

+Aside from conducting research, you can find me and my <a href="">dog</a> at your local matcha & tea shop.